tsotsssi/M1_devsec_REY_Thomas/README.md

-# M1_devsec_REY_Thomas
+# M1 Secure Development : Mobile applications
-Secure Android app to see bank accounts
+## M1_devsec_REY_Thomas

-- Explain how you ensure user is the right one starting the app
+# - Explain how you ensure user is the right one starting the app

-- How do you securely save user's data on your phone ?
+# - How do you securely save user's data on your phone ?

-- How did you hide the API url ?
+# - How did you hide the API url ?

-- Screenshots of your application
+# - Screenshots of your application